 Sometimes, it isn’t enough to have the fastest route possible, you need the fastest route possible that works for your customers.
 That’s when customization helps.

 With Circuit, you can set priority stops, time windows, and average time per stop.

 You can prioritize those stops with Circuit for Teams.
-Now when our route optimization algorithm makes the fastest route, it’ll make sure those stops come first.
+Now, when our route optimization algorithm makes the fastest route, it’ll make sure those stops come first.

-You can set time windows on every stop, so your delivery drivers end up at the right location within the right time frame.
+You can set time windows on every stop so your delivery drivers end up at the right location within the right time frame.

-But routes change in real-time, and managing those changes is a must if you want to remain efficient.
+But routes change in real time, and managing those changes is a must if you want to remain efficient.
 In the next section, we explain how you can do this.

 Monitoring Routes in Progress and Sending Automatic Tracking Updates

 This lets them use the routes you optimized with their preferred navigation app (like Google Maps, Apple Maps, and Waze).

 With Circuit for Teams, you can see where your drivers are, but their geographical location is given to you within the context of the route.

 Your driver can do this on their smartphone, or you can do it from your web app back at HQ.
-Any changes the driver makes on their phone shows up on the web app, and the other way around.
+Any changes the driver makes on their phone show up on the web app and the other way around.

-When this happens, you can quickly remove their stop from the route, and have Circuit for Teams re-optimize the route.
-Your driver is then working with an accurate, up-to-date route.
+When this happens, you can quickly remove their stop from the route and have Circuit for Teams reoptimize the route.
+Your driver then has an accurate, up-to-date route.

-And with Circuit for Teams, you don’t have to keep updating your customer when any change occurs.
+And with Circuit for Teams, you don’t have to keep updating your customer when change occurs.
 Instead, your customers get automatic updates sent through email, SMS message, or both:

 This update tells them their ETA based on the optimized route.
 It also includes a link to a dashboard where they can check to see the status of their delivery.

-For example, if your driver is delivering to a medical office that’s in a hard-to-navigate complex, then your customer can help guide them.
+For example, if your driver is delivering to a medical office in a hard-to-navigate complex, your customer can help guide them.

 Collecting Proof of Delivery (POD)

 You want to cover your bases in case your customer says they can’t find their items due to an inventory issue on their end.

 If you’re dropping off small items — and your driver isn’t coming into contact with a physical person — then you can use our photo capture proof of delivery.

-Both your business and the customer get a copy of the photo, along with a timestamp so they know where and when the delivery was made.
+Both your business and the customer get a copy of the photo, along with a time stamp, so they know where and when the delivery was made.

 That’s where our electronic signature capture comes in.

-The customer can easily sign it with their finger, signaling that they received their order.
+The customer can sign it with their finger, signaling they got their order.
 A copy of this signature is sent to both you and your customer.

 What we covered above are the core features of our commercial vehicle route planner.
 You can:

-- Monitor routes in progress (making last minute changes as necessary and automatically sending updates to your customers).
+- Monitor routes in progress (making last-minute changes as necessary and automatically sending updates to your customers).

 Circuit for Teams is used by several kinds of businesses — local couriers of course, but also local breweries, computer repair services, pharmacy delivery and retail stores.

 Or if you’re looking for a different type of commercial vehicle route planner, we recommend you keep reading to see some alternatives to Circuit for Teams.

 But Route4Me has a feature that might make it a good option for your delivery team of truck drivers — a Commercial Vehicle and Truck Routing add-on.

 This includes Class 1-8 truck routing, which factors in weight stations, height, hazmat, rest stops, and axle count restrictions.